rogervinas/TryHackMe/rooms/retracted.md

 ## Task 2 The Message

-What is the time of execution of the process that created the text file?
-Timezone UTC (Format YYYY-MM-DD hh:mm:ss)
+**What is the time of execution of the process that created the text file?**

 ```powershell
 Get-WinEvent -LogName "Microsoft-Windows-Sysmon/Operational" | `